neondatabase/website/content/guides/neon-github-actions-authomated-branching.md

 ## Set up the Neon GitHub integration

+The [Neon GitHub integration](/docs/guides/neon-github-integration) connects your Neon project to your application repository and automatically sets a `NEON_API_KEY` secret and `NEON_PROJECT_ID` variable for you.
+These variables will support the GitHub Actions workflow we'll create in a later step.

 1. In the Neon Console, navigate to the **Integrations** page in your Neon project.
 2. Locate the **GitHub** card and click **Add**.
    ![GitHub App card](/docs/guides/github_card.png)
 3. On the **GitHub** drawer, click **Install GitHub App**.
 4. If you have more than one GitHub account, select the account where you want to install the GitHub app.
-5. Select the GitHub repository to connect to the current Neon project, and click **Connect**.
+5. Select the GitHub repository to connect to your Neon project, and click **Connect**.

-   Ignore the final page of the setup on the console, where a sample GitHub Actions workflow is provided, as we'll be creating a custom workflow in the next steps.
+   The final page of the GitHub integration setup provides a sample GitHub Actions workflow.
+With this workflow as a example, we'll create a custom GitHub Actions workflow in the next steps.

 ## Create the GitHub Actions workflow

-Create `.github/workflows/neon_workflow.yaml`:
+Create `.github/workflows/neon_workflow.yaml` file and add the following code:

 ```yaml
 name: Create/Delete Branch for Pull Request